ArkTechMC/SongsOfWar/README.md

 Since this mod's assets from official, all assets are freely to use since they are already in public. **But all code are All Right Reserved**.

-You can freely use this mod in your modpack if you credit it somewhere.
+You can freely use this mod in your modpack if you credit us somewhere.